Why Step-Based Weight Loss Matters: "Plateaus and Pestering"

 This planner helps create a safe, step-based weight loss plan for dogs and cats.
 The calculation uses RER = 70 × kg0.75 to estimate resting energy needs.

-(0–3, 3–6, 6–9, 9–12 months).
+Weight loss is divided into 3-month steps (0–3, 3–6, 6–9, 9–12 months).
 At the start of each step, calculate calories using the step-start weight, then reassess and adjust at the next step as needed.

-Recheck weight every 4-12 weeks and adjust feeding if progress is off target:
+Recheck weight every 4–12 weeks and adjust feeding if progress is off target.

-- Dogs: Safe loss is approximately 3-5% of body weight per month.
+- Dogs: safe loss is approximately 3–5% of body weight per month.

-- Cats: Safe loss is approximately 0.5–2% per month or about 0.5 lbs (.25 kg) per month.
+- Cats: safe loss is approximately 0.5–2% per month or about 0.5 lb (0.25 kg) per month.

 If weight loss is below target, reduce calories by 5–10% or change therapeutic diet formulation.
+If weight loss is faster than target, increase calories by 5–10%.
+If progress is within a safe range, continue the current plan.

 Some pets may take longer to reach their target weight.
 Progress should be gradual and reassessed regularly.
+Never feed less than 70% of RER without consulting a veterinary nutritionist or the supervising veterinarian.